 - Combine shredded chicken, spices, green chiles, salsa, and 1/2 cup cheese.

-- Add 1/2 cup chicken mixture to each tortilla, fold lengthwise and at each end.
+- Add 1/2 cup chicken mixture to each tortilla, top with the black beans and fold lengthwise and at each end.
 Place seam side down in a 6-7 quart slow cooker (If all 6 doesn't fit, place 3 on top).